A new map for Toronto's new transit system

 The TTC's "Subway, Light Rail, and Streetcars Map" cropped to include the downtown streetcar network

-Toronto's new light rail lines are depicted identically as other train lines on TTC and Metrolinx system diagrams.
-However, this design decision does not reflect the rider experience between subway, regional rail, and light rail service.
-Line 6 operates under half the average speed of the conventional subway (and far slower than regional rail), and both Line 5 and 6 are still far more frequent than GO rail services.
-The redesigned diagram differentiates the slower street-running sections of new light rail lines from the subway system, which is typically faster and more frequent.
+Toronto's new light rail lines are depicted identically as other train lines on all TTC and Metrolinx system maps.
+However, this design decision does not reflect the rider experience between subway, regional rail, and street-running light rail service.
+Line 6 operates under half the average speed of the conventional subway (and far slower than regional rail).
+Both Line 5 and 6 are still far more frequent than GO rail services.
+The redesigned map differentiates the slower street-running sections of new light rail lines from the subway system, which is typically faster and more frequent.
 It also differentiates it from less-frequent regional rail service.

-There is precedent for this distinction in transit system wayfinding in Madrid, Paris, Istanbul, and many other cities where modern tramways fill the gap between local buses and metros.
-Comprehensive transit systems have higher-order transit in different layers of speed and local accessibility, and their respective diagrams and maps should reflect this.
+There is precedent for this distinction in transit wayfinding in Madrid, Paris, Istanbul, and many other cities where modern tramways fill the gap between local buses and metros.
+Comprehensive transit systems have higher-order transit in different layers of speed and local accessibility, and their respective diagrams and maps should reflect their different characteristics and purposes within the wider transit network.

 SEPTA Metro and Frequent Bus Network map, cropped to show the design treatment of the subway-surface trolleys, with the associated section of legend

-The hybrid nature of Line 5 introduces a unique case where the central and western segments offer grade-separated subway-like service, but the eastern end offers more local, slower service.
-This transition is handled by a thicker subway-distinction line devolving to a thinner line that representing surface rail on the map redesign.
+The hybrid nature of Line 5 introduces a unique case where the central and western segments offer grade-separated subway-like service, but the eastern segment offers more slower street-running service with more frequent stops.
+In the redesign, this transition is handled by a thicker subway-distinction line devolving to a thinner line representing surface rail.
 A similar format can be found on Philadelphia's redesigned frequent transit map.

-While Line 6 operates as slow or slower than the local bus, policies to improve speed and reliability in the coming months should hopefully justify its higher-order transit status.
+While Line 6 operates as slow or slower than the local bus, policies to improve speed and reliability in the coming months should hopefully justify its higher-order transit status rather than relegate it to the same fate as the Spadina and Waterfront streetcars that were initially branded as LRT.

 Line 5 as depicted on August's redesigned map